veebee4/mousepediadb/README.md

 ___

-## Site Objectives
+## Project Goals

 Design and create a database that holds records for detailing Disney Theme Parks, rides and restaurants, and displays these records on the frontend.
+This project was created as I am a big fan of Disney and the Disney parks and thought it would fulfil a need of having all the information you require in one place with the ability for it to be completely customised for the user.

 - ### Create a clear, readable and intuitive front end display